Roddy Owen: 1958/59 National Hunt season

 After winning one of his first two starts of the 1958/59 season Roddy Owen was sent to England in December 1958 for the King George VI Chase at Kempton Park Racecourse.
 He appeared to be an unlucky loser, recovering from a bad mistake four fences from the finish and being beaten only a head by Lochroe.
 After a poor run at Leopardstown Racecourse on his next start Roddy Owen's regular jockey Bunny Cox voluntarily gave up the ride and recommended Bobby Beasley as a replacement.
 The 1959 Gold Cup was run on heavy ground on 6 March and attracted a field of eleven runners after the likely favourite Saffron Tartan was withdrawn on the morning of the race.
 Another notable absentee was the American Champion Neji who had sustained a leg injury a week earlier.
 Taxidermist, the winner of the Whitbread Gold Cup and the Hennessy Gold Cup was made the new favourite with Roddy Owen next in the betting on 5/1 whilst the other runners included Linwell, Kerstin and Lochroe.
 Beasley tracked the leaders but as the field approached the final fence he appeared to have no chance as he was four lengths adrift of the leading trio made up of Pas Seul, Linwell and Lochroe.
-The raced completely at last obstacle when Pas Seul fell, almost bringing down Linwell, who in turn collided with Lochroe.
+The race changed completely at the last obstacle when Pas Seul fell, almost bringing down Linwell, who in turn collided with Lochroe.
 Roddy Owen, racing on the inside, was able to avoid the chaos and swept past Linwell and Lochroe to take the lead.
 Linwell made a recovery and reduced the deficit but Roddy Owen stayed on well to win by three lengths with Lochroe another ten lengths back in third place.